ONSdigital/census-field-service-cucumber/README.md

 The Cucumber acceptance tests, for the Field Service, have been designed to be run in one of three possible ways, which I have called 'LOCAL', 'DEV_LOCAL', or 'DEV'.
 These are defined as follows:

-LOCAL - This mean running the Field Service acceptance tests in your local environment and using the following URLs for the tests:
+LOCAL - This means running the Field Service acceptance tests in your local environment and using the following URLs for the tests:

 ```
 base-url: https://localhost:8443/launch/3305e937-6fb1-4ce1-9d4c-077f147789ac
 completed-url: https://localhost:8443/launch/03f58cb5-9af4-4d40-9d60-c124c5bddf09
 invalid-case-id-url: https://localhost:8443/launch/3305e937-6fb1-4ce1-9d4c-077f147799zz
 ```
-DEV_LOCAL - This mean running the Field Service acceptance tests in the census-fwmt-gateway-dev environment but from outside GCP i.e. using the following URLs for the tests:
+DEV_LOCAL - This means running the Field Service acceptance tests in the census-fwmt-gateway-dev environment but from outside GCP i.e. using the following URLs for the tests:

 ```
 base-url: https://dev-fieldservice.fwmt-gateway.census-gcp.onsdigital.uk/launch/3305e937-6fb1-4ce1-9d4c-077f147789ac
 completed-url: https://dev-fieldservice.fwmt-gateway.census-gcp.onsdigital.uk/launch/03f58cb5-9af4-4d40-9d60-c124c5bddf09
 invalid-case-id-url: https://dev-fieldservice.fwmt-gateway.census-gcp.onsdigital.uk/launch/3305e937-6fb1-4ce1-9d4c-077f147799zz
 ```
-DEV - This mean running the Field Service acceptance tests in the census-fwmt-gateway-dev environment from inside GCP i.e. using the following URLs for the tests:
+DEV - This means running the Field Service acceptance tests in the census-fwmt-gateway-dev environment from inside GCP i.e. using the following URLs for the tests:

 ```
 base-url: https://35.244.221.21/launch/3305e937-6fb1-4ce1-9d4c-077f147789ac